 Table A3.7 in Annex 3 presents a number of indicators of the income distribution and compares them to Eurostat figures on the basis of EU-SILC data on disposable income of the calendar year in question.
-Given that the data sources are the same, it is encouraging that the distributions of measured and simulated income in 2020 do not differ very much.
-As far as the income shares are concerned, the biggest difference is found in the share of the lowest decile, which in 2020 is overestimated by EUROMOD by about 9%.
+Given that the data sources are the same, it is encouraging that the distributions of measured and simulated income in 2021 do not differ very much.
+As far as the income shares are concerned, the biggest difference is found in the share of the lowest decile, which in 2021 is overestimated by EUROMOD by about 18%.
 It is likely that this is mainly caused by the fact that EUROMOD assumes 100% take-up of benefits such as social assistance on the one hand, and 100% entitlement to (and take-up of) the state pension on the other.
-In 2020, EUROMOD overestimates median income by less than 0.5%, whilst the mean income is underestimated by about 6%, the Gini indicator by about 4% and the S80/S20 indicator by about 7%.
+In 2021, EUROMOD overestimates median income by 1%, whilst the mean income is underestimated by about 6%, the Gini indicator by about 5% and the S80/S20 indicator by about 9%.